-Dr. Moran received a B.A., summa cum laude, from the University of Southern California in 1989, an M.B.A. from the University of New Mexico in 1992, an M.Ed. in Mind, Brain and Behavior plus an Ed.D. in Human Development & Psychology from Harvard University in 2001 and 2006, and postdoctoral training at Stanford University in 2007.
+Dr. Moran received a B.A., summa cum laude, from the University of Southern California , an M.B.A. from the University of New Mexico, an M.Ed. in Mind, Brain and Behavior plus an Ed.D. in Human Development & Psychology from Harvard University, and postdoctoral training at Stanford University.

 Current Research and Teaching

 Dr. Moran’s research interests take a developmental perspective on how individuals make contributions to situations, institutions and communities and how they recognize themselves as contributors.
-Each of us is part of the “environment” for others’ development.
-That is, psychology includes not just how environmental stimuli affect an individual’s psychology, but also how an individual’s psychology stimulates other individuals’—as well as more collective forms of—psychology.
+Each of us is part of the “environment” for others’ development: psychology includes not just how environmental stimuli affect an individual’s psychology, but also how an individual’s psychology stimulates other individuals’—as well as more collective forms of institutions'—psychology.
 Our interactions—direct and interpersonal, or indirect through media and artifacts—jointly develop the community, society, culture, and future we share.
 In particular, Dr. Moran examines the developmental paths to exemplary forms of contribution, including creativity (which transforms the trajectory of culture), prosocial life purpose (which gives a positive, inclusive direction to a person’s life trajectory), wisdom (which is considered a deep, systemic knowledge of, and skill for affecting, how aspects of the world are interconnected).
-Her current focus is on the intersection of creativity and morality/ethics: how what is currently valued and considered “good” affects how and whether creativity is manifested, and how novel, useful contributions can lead to moral turbulence.

-At Clark, Dr. Moran teaches a seminar on Creativity & Collaboration and the LEEP Lab.
-She has taught adult development, adolescent development, professional ethics, leadership, youth entrepreneurship, advertising, and marketing in psychology, education, and business schools at other universities as well as in professional trainer and coach roles.
+At Clark, Dr. Moran teaches an ethics of collaborative creativity seminar, development of life purpose seminar, and a decision-making lab, as well as a research experience course related to purpose in youth.
+She also has taught adult development, adolescent development, professional ethics, leadership, youth entrepreneurship, advertising, and marketing at other universities as well as in professional trainer and coach roles.

 For reprints, please contact email@example.com.